-Inbound marketing is an ongoing strategic process and your tactics will constantly evolve, but there are certain principles, common sense principles, that will always remain constant.
-It can be broken down into loads of component parts, but the approach is holistic in essence.
+Inbound marketing focuses on content, unlike outbound marketing, is an ongoing strategic process and your tactics will constantly evolve, but there are certain principles like providing quality content, which will always remain constant.
+It can be broken down into loads of component parts, but the approach is holistic.
 To make things easy, we are going to break it down into five simple steps.

 Let’s start with:

 Going out looking for the things we want is a chore, isn’t it?
 And when you are a seeker, you have to join the queue along with everyone else.
 Looking for a job?
 Put in your application and have it assessed along with the other 250 they received.

 Fancy meeting a new partner.
 If they are the superstar, you think they are, you may be one of many interested parties all vying for your crush’s attention.

 Life’s much easier when those that are interested come to you, and that is where your inbound marketing efforts will come into play?

 Be Conveniently Available